 As previously mentioned, the WRF-modeled temperatures tend to exhibit less variability than the observed temperatures.
 The most obvious example of this is shown in the annual observed and modeled temperature plot for KMIA (Miami, FL) in the plot below.
 The plot shows that the model has a poor representation of the periodic highs and lows.
 This poor performance appears to be greatest during the summer and this is likely due to the inability of the model to accurately model the boundary layer moisture characteristics.
-As will be discussed in a subsequent section, the WRF model grossly over predicts the dewpoint temperature at KMIA during June through October and this would contribute to a lower modeled diurnal range.
+As will be discussed in a subsequent section, the WRF model grossly over predicts the dew point temperature at KMIA during June through October and this would contribute to a lower modeled diurnal range.